Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 <!-- Requirements -->
 ## Requirements
-- The 'Execute on-premises' switch on the 'System' tab is toggled.
+- The 'Execute on-premises' switch on the 'System' tab is toggled if using the certificate file
-- Windows PowerShell 5.1 installed on the server where the 'HelloID agent and provisioning agent' are running.
+- Windows PowerShell 5.1 installed on the server where the 'HelloID agent and provisioning agent' are running if using the certificate file
 - The public key *.pfx certificate belonging to the X.509 certificate that's used to activate the required API's.
 - The password for the public key *.pfx certificate.